g3w-suite/g3w-suite-documentation/projectsettings.md

 The views will be parameterizable at the URL level of the related webgis service.

-### Layer order

-The option to define the layer order different from the order in the TOC on the QGIS project is automatically supported.

 ### Legend

+#### Filter legend by Map content

 The activation of the **`Filter legend by Map content`** option on the QGIS project is automatically applied to the derived WebGis service.

+#### Show features count

 If the **`Show features count`** function is activated in the QGIS project at vector layer level, the same information will be displayed on the web map.

 The number of features updates automatically based on the style associated with the layer.

+#### Mutually exclusive groups

+The activation on the QGIS project of the **`Mutually exclusive group`** option for the layers groups is automatically applied to the derived WebGis service.

+#### Layer order

+The option to define the layer order different from the order in the TOC on the QGIS project is automatically supported.

 ### Spatial Bookmarks

 In case **`Spatial Bookmarks`** are saved at the QGIS project level, they will also be available on the web map.

-### Mutually exclusive groups

-The activation on the QGIS project of the **`Mutually exclusive group`** option for the layers groups is automatically applied to the derived WebGis service.

 ### 1:N and N:M relations